-Cassava Technologies Secures Investment To Accelerate Growth
+Cassava Technologies Secures Investment to Accelerate Growth

-Cassava Technologies (Cassava) ( ), a global technology leader of African heritage, proudly announces that it has received an investment from NVIDIA.
+(MENAFN- News.Africa-Wire) LONDON, United Kingdom, October 23, 2025/ -- Cassava Technologies (Cassava) (), a global technology leader of African heritage, proudly announces that it has received an investment from NVIDIA.

 Distributed by APO Group on behalf of Cassava Technologies.